emeka-iwu/Git/README.md

 git init initialises a repo on current directory. this is only to be ran once

 # synchronising
-to sync a local repo to an already created online repo, git remote add git@github.com:username/repo.git  is used.
+to sync a local repo to an already created online repo, git remote add origin git@github.com:username/repo.git  is used.
 However to clone all the files and its contents, git clone git@github.com:username/repo.git is used.

 # checking synchronisation
 git remote -v is used to see the source url for push and pull